Showing posts sorted by relevance for query pacman. Sort by date Show all posts

 Nesulator

-Hang on?
-Were you just about to leave this amazing Atari ST website?
-Shame on you...
-Okay, for those brave enough to stay, you may be interested in an emulator by Ed Cleveland?
-To be honest, it's very power-hungry and requires a lot of processing power - a lot more than the stock 8MHz ST can deliver.
-Also, it's beta and wasn't ever finished so there's a lot to be desired.
-However, it's fun and my Mega STe performed well but I am wondering how a Falcon or TT would be... sigh!
+You may be interested in an NES emulator by Ed Cleveland?
+Sadly, it's power-hungry and requires a lot of processing power - a lot more than the stock 8MHz ST can deliver.
+Also, it's beta and was never finished, so there's a lot to be desired.
+However, it's fun, and my Mega STe performed "adequately".

-Take a look at NESulator and remember to check out the "Emulation" section on this cool website :)
+Take a look at NESulator and remember to check out the "Emulation" sections on this website :)

 Sunday, April 12, 2020